juggy/backrub/README.markdown

     <div>{{todoClass}}</div>

-Backbone Template will first look at the model attributes, then the view attributes.
+Backrub will first look at the model attributes, then the view attributes.
 It will find todoClass and will check if it is a function and will execute it if needed.

 **Element and attributes created**
 Bind and if/unless helpers will create a new _span_ element to be able to refresh that particular document section.